Boys Ranches in Topeka, Kansas…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

-Our on-campus academy operates year-round to give boys the opportunity to fulfill any missed credits.
+Our on-campus school operates year-round to give boys the opportunity to fulfill any missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual students.
 Boys from Topeka, Kansas quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy offers a once troubled teenage boy a second chance at a hopeful future.